 GEO-82 Lounge at EPCOT: Full Review, Menu, & How to Book

-We went on opening day where drinks were had, hummus was eaten, and yes, we’re already plotting a return visit.
+We first went on opening day where drinks were had, hummus was eaten, and yes, we’re already been back for several return visits (including catching the fireworks from the bar – twice!).

 Below is everything you need to know: the full review, menu highlights, how to get a reservation, and what you can expect from the super-exclusive fireworks package.